RC Fischer's Blog

-JANUARY: This is the month we concentrate on QB research.
+JANUARY: This is the month we concentrate on our QB research and reporting.
 All throughout the month we will add reports every day or two.
-We will do full scale scouting reports on 25+ QBs for the 2014 NFL Draft (ultimately we will statistically grade approx. 50+ QB prospects and rank them).
+We will do full scale scouting reports on 25+ QBs for the 2015 NFL Draft (ultimately, we will statistically grade approx. 50+ QB prospects and rank them). .

 FEBRUARY: Once the NFL Combine takes place, we can start our statistical-based evaluations of all the other non-QB positions.
 We start with the biggest prospect names, and highest rated players nationally—and keep adding reports all throughout the month.